NoisyStudents/NoisyABSA/README.md

 ## Model Use
 To use our model, you can follow [NoisyABSA_example](https://github.com/NoisyStudents/NoisyABSA/blob/main/NoisyABSA_example.ipynb).
-You should change the path, dataset and configuration.
+This example code is based on cross domain task with default noisy setting (weight_decay=0.01, max_grad_norm=1.0).
+If you want to test our model on different settings, you should change the dataset and configuration.
 In the configuration, noisy is injected into the model by adjusting the weight_decay and max_grad_norm.
+If you want to change domain tasks, you should change the training and test dataset as you intended.